Private Investigators in Pain: Dealing with Common Health Concerns While on the Road

 Emotional Health

 Mental health is one of the most ignored problems of the investigation industry.
 Surveillance is a lonely and stressful occupation.
-It goes without saying that if you are the type of person who doesn’t like to be alone; this is not the job for you.
+It goes without saying that if you are the type of person who doesn’t like to be alone, this is not the job for you.
 Someone who bores easily and cannot entertain themselves is not going to have the concentration to stay awake and aware during those tedious hours of surveillance.

 Traffic conditions, dangerous surveillance locations, can all lead to anxiety, road rage and other problems.
 Talk to others on your cell phone, listen to the radio: music is soothing and talk radio lets you feel as if you are not alone.
 Keep occupied, but in a way that does not take your concentration away from the job.

 Stress and depression can sometimes lead to drug or alcohol abuse.
 Driving while drinking is a definite no, but taking drugs, even prescription drugs, can make you lose your concentration and impair your driving ability.
 A lot of investigators go out after work for a few drinks, and it is great to relax and let off steam, but the hard drinking private eye portrayed in books and movies is not something to aspire to.
-From my experience, investigators seem to be wary of psychotherapy.
-As a private investigator and a writer, I live in two worlds.
-Practically everyone in the writing world is in therapy, but other than myself, I do not know any investigators who have been to a therapist to talk about their problems and they all seemed to question my choice to do so.
-It is nothing to be afraid or ashamed of.

 Pets are good for emotional health, and some investigators take their dogs on surveillance, however you must weigh the benefits with the dog’s safety and the type of surveillance you are conducting.
 If there is a chance you will have to leave the dog in the vehicle for an extended time, don’t do it.